-This year, Team 2910 has more students on the team than it can transport & chaperone to events.
-As a result, not all students may be able to travel even if they could meet the below eligibility requirements.
+If Team 2910 has more students on the team than we can transport & chaperone to events, not all students may be able to travel even if they meet the other eligibility requirements.

-Prior to each event, Team 2910 Coaches will determine a list of students who will form the travel roster to a given event.
+Prior to each event, Team 2910 Coaches will determine a list of students who will be on the travel roster to a given event.

-Because FRC events are generally open to the public unless an event host says otherwise, if a student is not on the official travel roster but is otherwise "in good standing" they may join Team 2910 at the event, wear the team uniform and sit with the team in the stands.
+Because FRC events are generally open to the public, if a student is not on the official travel roster but is otherwise "in good standing" they may join Team 2910 at the event, wear the team uniform and sit with the team in the stands.
 However, they must make their own travel arrangements and cover their own expenses.
-Additionally, a parent/guardian must chaperone them to and from the event.
+Additionally, a parent/guardian must chaperone them at all times.

-Students must meet all these criteria to attend any official season competition with team chaperones and arrangements.
+To travel with the team to any official season event students must meet all these criteria.
 Failure to meet these requirements will result in event ineligibility for one or more season competitions and possibly removal from the team at coaches' discretion.

-To be considered eligible to attend competition events, a team student must have:
+To be eligible to attend competition events, a team student must have:

-- □ Met all of the "in good standing" requirements above - □ Must be on the Travel Roster for the event - □ Had an adult family member attend (preferred) and/or personally attended any competition season information night meetings. - □ Submitted complete field trip forms per instructions. - □ Paid for travel expenses to ASB and/or Boosters by the posted dates. - □ Earned a C or better grade in each class (not cumulative)-confirmed before every competition. - A coach will review grades before each event by the posted deadlines, typically two weeks prior.
+☐ Met all of the "in good standing" requirements above ☐ Must be on the Travel Roster for the event ☐ Had an adult family member attend (preferred) and/or personally attended any competition season information night meetings. ☐ Submitted complete field trip forms per instructions. ☐ Paid for travel expenses to ASB and/or Boosters by the posted dates. ☐ Maintained C or better grade in each class (not cumulative)-confirmed before every competition.
+A coach will review grades before each event by the posted deadlines, typically two weeks prior.
 If any grade is below a C, the student may work with the subject teacher to create a contract to improve the grade.
 This contract must be submitted prior to travel approval, along with the grade report to be approved by Mr. Pihl.
-Failure to submit a valid contract may result in ineligibility at the coaches' discretion. - Running Start students must email Mr. Pihl a list of their classes for each grading period and transcript to date showing official grades by the posted deadline. - □ Travel to the World Championships (Houston)--We prioritize students with an assigned competition role and then returning students.
-Note that new students are eligible to apply for competition roles (section 11).

-Students in their first year on an FRC team will likely not be eligible to go to the World Championship.
+Failure to submit a valid contract may result in ineligibility at the coaches' discretion. o Running Start students must email Mr. Pihl a list of their classes for each grading period and transcript to date showing official grades by the posted deadline. ☐ Travel to the World Championships (Houston) -- We prioritize students with an assigned competition role and then returning students.
+Note that new students are eligible to apply for competition roles (section 11). ☐ Students in their first year on an FRC team will likely not be eligible to go to the World Championship.
 In the event there is additional space available due to low attendance by experienced team members, new team members may be considered.